stephanmah/UniFork/README.md

 ## FAQ's

 ### How to use with Authentication
-1. Username: jsmith
+1. Username: jsmith, Password: jsmith
-2. Password: jsmith
+2. Username: sdu, Password: sdu
+3. Username: ksun, Password: ksun
     ```